 After the connection is made, the window will display the progress of the uploading procedure as a percentage figure.
 When "100%" is reached, the data transfer is complete and the status window will disappear.
 The computer will remain on-line so that further uploading and downloading may be performed.
-The connection will time-out and the computer will hang up after 10 minutes of no activity.
+The connection will timeout and the computer will hang up after 10 minutes of no activity.

-PC5015, PC5008, PC5010 v2.0, PC580/585, PC1565-2P, PC1555/ 1565 and PC1575 Using PC-Link

-Initiate the "call" from DLS-1.
-At a PC1575 panel, from any keypad on the system, enter [\][8][Installer's Code][77][Installer's Code][77].
+PC5015, PC5010 v2.0, PC580, PC1555 and PC1575 Using PC-Link Initiate the "call" from DLS-1.
+At a PC1575 panel, from any keypad on the system, enter [★][8][Installer's Code][77][Installer's Code][77].

-At a PC5015, PC5008, PC5010 v2.0, PC580/585, PC1565-2P, or PC1555/1565 panel, enter [\][8][Installer's Code][499] [Installer's Code][499] from any keypad on the system.
+At a PC5015, PC5010v2.0, PC580, or PC1555 panel, enter [\\][8][Installer's Code][499] [Installer's Code][499] from any keypad on the system.
 After the connection is made, the window will display the progress of the uploading procedure as a percentage figure.
 When "100%" is reached, the data transfer is complete and the status window will disappear.
-The computer will remain online so that further uploading and downloading may be performed.
-PC-Link connections will not time-out and will remain on-line, regardless of the amount of activity.
+The computer will remain on-line so that further uploading and downloading may be performed.
+PC-LINK connections will not time-out and will remain on-line, regardless of the amount of activity.

-PC3000, PC2550, PC2525, PC1550, PC1500, PC1150, PC550, DSC8400 and WLS900
+PC3000, PC2550, PC2525, PC1550, PC1500, PC1150, PC550, DSC 8400 and WLS900 initiating the call, the computer must call the panel and establish the connection.
+This function will take about 1.5 minutes.

 To upload the entire EEPROM and status of the panel, press [F3].
-The DUC (Download/ Upload Control) Menu will appear in the upper right hand corner of the computer screen.
+The DUC (Download/Upload Control) Menu will appear in the upper right hand corner of the computer screen.
 Choose the "Upload with Status" and press [ENTER].
 If you are already on-line with the panel, communication will commence immediately.
-If you are initiating the call, the computer must call the panel and establish the connection.
-This function will take about 1.5 minutes.
+If you are